lexicalunit/multi-wrap-guide/README.md

     ]
 ```

-> Note that the final column given will act as your `editor.preferredLineLength` setting.
+> :warning: Note that the final column given will act as your `editor.preferredLineLength` setting.
 This affects things such as soft word wrap if you also have `editor.softWrapAtPreferredLineLength` enabled.

 ## Styling